title

 Their's but to do and die.

 Some of the brigade survived, 118 were killed, 127 wounded and 60 taken prisoner.
 Four of the dead were trumpeters.
-Killed also in the action or destroyed afterwards because of their wounds were 335 horses.
+Killed also in the action or destroyed afterward were 335 horses.

-Britain had gone to war without foreseeing the need to supply its troops over a long period with food and medical assistance.
-Money was raised in Britain for medicines for the troops, and, in late October, Florence Nightingale left Britain with 38 nurses heading for the Crimea.
+Adding to the misery, Britain had gone to war without foreseeing the need to supply its troops over a long period with food and medical assistance.
+Money was raised in Britain for medicines for the troops, and, in late October 1854, Florence Nightingale left Britain with 38 nurses heading for the Crimea.
 Already, studying on her own, she had made herself an expert in hospital administration.
 At the front she organized care for the wounded, cleaned up the care areas and cut mortality rates.
 It was a beginning for the nursing profession in Europe.
 The Russians also had come to accept the involvement of female nurses.